 Volume will continue to increase in the coming months, but several models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to slow.
 Buyers are back in the used marketplace and although some remain selective, demand is certainly better than it was a month or two ago.
-Some BEV models appear to have plateaued and look good value against ICE competitors, with used values for many battery electric vehicles now positioned well below conventionally fuelled versions of the same model (where both fuel types are available).
+Some BEV models appear to have plateaued and look excellent value against ICE competitors, with used values for the majority of battery electric vehicles now positioned below conventionally fuelled versions of the same model (where both fuel types are available).
 Conversion rates are expected to continue to increase with many vendors now more realistic with their expectations on these vehicles.
-The select few vendors who were selling heavily discounted batch deals to dispose of volume a couple of months or so ago have ceased this practice and the market looks more rational, although there are still a very small number of individual vehicle examples of what appears to be panic selling.
-However, this needs to be set against the other end of the spectrum where some examples are attracting extremely strong prices - it is not uncommon for performance for BEV models against clean to vary between 80% and 120% over the last 30 days.
+Extreme variation is still commonplace; it has not been untypical for performance for BEV models against clean to vary between 80% and 120% over the last couple of months.

-Following the downward movement in prices, nearly new used values for most BEVs are now back below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
+Following the downward movement in prices, nearly new used values for almost all BEVs are now back below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
-Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to reduce, consumers retain the desire to reduce emissions and despite the higher capital outlay (in some cases), the cost of ownership situation will remain favourable under any sensible charging regime.
-There is also the prospect of new clean air zones and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
+Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to continue to reduce, consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
+There is also the prospect of new clean air zones (most recently in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
 There are signs now that retail prices are starting to reflect some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.